raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 27 December 2013 1:40 PM

+    <taxxodium> are you brits familiar with the Nuts
+    <alexsikora> are you nuts familiar with the brits
+    <cmiller> are you familiar nuts with the magazine
+    <alexsikora> are magazine familiar brits you with
+    <Raws> familiar with the brits magazine, are you? nuts

 ##### 24 December 2013 3:08 PM

     <skyhawk2891> children are like... walking virus bags